TRU

 TRU Community Care provides end-of-life hospice and palliative care as well as grief services to those residing in Boulder, Broomfield, Adams, Jefferson, and southwest Weld counties.
 TRU now offers TRU PACE, a Program of All-inclusive Care for the Elderly.
 TRU Hospice of Northern Colorado serves Greeley and extends to Weld and Larimer counties.
 Additional services include grief support groups, which are available to anyone in the community free of charge.
 It is a privilege for us to help those who are grieving regain their balance and resume healthy living.
 Grief groups include adult, teen, and child as well as equine therapy.
 At TRU Community Care, we add life to days, because that’s what TRUly matters.
 The sooner you call, the more we can help – 303.442.0961 or visit trucare.org.

-Filed Under: Community, Events, Press Releases
+Filed Under: Community, Press Releases, Events

 TRU Community Care Names New CEO